Home » Las Vegas » Las Vegas Natural History Museum tickets

 Image: Lvnhm.org

-Located downstairs, African Savanna Gallery showcases southern Africa’s breathtaking beauty, featuring a watering hole scene and predator-prey relationships.
+Located downstairs, the African Savanna Gallery showcases southern Africa’s breathtaking beauty, featuring a watering hole scene and predator-prey relationships.

 International Wildlife Gallery